Tea, the daily meal of one social group

 An idealized vision of the poor having tea

 The painting shown above, A Cottage Interior by William Redmore Bigg, provides us with an idealised image of the poverty of an elderly woman.
-Everything is exquisitely portrayed.
-The little table is set with the old lady’s frugal meal of bread-and-butter and tea.
+Bigg portrays the old lady’s frugal meal of bread-and-butter and tea with exquisite detail.
 She sits before a small fire of twigs, where her kettle is boiling.
 In this idyll of the simpler life, the basic tools used in the performance of polite social interaction are on display.
 We can see the simple teapot, bread, butter, sugar (brown in this instance).